Potential biomedical applications

 All in all there are several Terahertz imaging modalities that represent high interest for medicine, in particular, Terahertz pulsed imaging (TPI), THz time domain spectroscopy (TDS-THz), continuous wave terahertz (CW-THz), and a few other THz generation/detection methods.

-As it is safe for humans, these Terahertz technologies can open up infinite opportunities for medicine, that like other applications can surely benefit from harmless penetrating capability of Terahertz waves to make the invisible visible and visualize internal information about physical objects.
+As it is safe for humans, these Terahertz technologies can open up infinite opportunities for medicine, that like other applications can surely benefit from the harmless penetrating capability of Terahertz waves to make the invisible visible and visualize internal information about physical objects.